vataware/new/README.md

 The code meeting will determine our coding language and framework.

-Thank you for your interest in the community development of vataware v2.
+Thank you for your interest in the community development of Vataware v2.

+We would like to request that at this time there are no direct pushes to master without coordination in the forums.

 ~Lead Developers~